ocp-power-automation/ocp4-upi-powervm/README.md

  * `openshift_client_tarball` : HTTP URL for openhift client (`oc`) tarball.
  * `release_image_override` : This is set to OPENSHIFT_INSTALL_RELEASE_IMAGE_OVERRIDE while creating ign files.
 If you are using internal artifactory then ensure that you have added auth key to pull-secret.txt file.
  * `installer_log_level` : enable log level for openshift-install (e.g. "debug | info | warn | error") (default "info")
+ * `helpernode_tag` : Checkout level for [ocp4-helpernode](https://github.com/RedHatOfficial/ocp4-helpernode) which is used for setting up services required on bastion node.
  * `pull_secret_file` : Location of the pull-secret file to be used.
  * `cluster_domain` : Cluster domain name. cluster_id.cluster_domain together form the fully qualified domain name.
- * `dns_enabled` : Flag for installing and configuring DNS server on bastion node.
-Any value other than "true" will delete the DNS configurations.
  * `cluster_id_prefix` : Cluster identifier.
 Should not be more than 8 characters.
 Nodes are pre-fixed with this value, please keep it unique (may be with your name).
+ * `dns_forwarders` : External DNS servers to forward DNS queries that cannot resolve locally.
+Eg: `"8.8.8.8; 9.9.9.9"`.
  * `storage_type` : Storage provisioner to configure.
 Supported values: nfs (For now only nfs provisioner is supported, any other value won't setup a storageclass)
  * `storageclass_name` : StorageClass name to be given.
  * `volume_size` : If storage_type is nfs, a volume will be created with given size in GB and attached to bastion node.
 Eg: 1000 for 1TB disk.